Patrick Suermann, PhD, PE, LEED AP, F. ASCEInterim Dean, Associate Professor

 Suermann retired from the U.S. Air Force in 2017 as a lieutenant colonel after a distinguished military career.

-During a deployment to Afghanistan, he oversaw 17 military and civilian contractors on a $1 billion facilities construction program that included building an airfield in a combat zone with the help of almost 1,000 Afghan nationals.
+During a deployment to Afghanistan, he directly oversaw a staff of 17 military and civilian contractors on $1 billion+ facilities construction program that included building an airfield in a combat zone with the help of almost 1,000 Afghan nationals.
 He also served for a year at the Air Force’s most remote station, Thule Air Base in Greenland, where he supervised more than 500 military and civilian personnel who provided engineering, medical, communication, logistics and airfield operations.

 As an associate professor of civil and environmental engineering at the U. S. Air Force Academy, Suermann taught building information modeling, computer-aided design, construction processes, project delivery and civil engineering.

-He earned numerous recognitions and awards, including a 2016 Region VI Award from the Associated Schools of Construction, a 2006 Outstanding Educator Award from the Air Force Academy, 1999 Junior Company Grade Officer of the Year, 2009 National Society of Professional Engineers, AF Federal Engineer of the Year and six Meritorious Service Medals.
+He’s earned numerous recognitions and awards, including recognition as the Society of American Military Engineers (SAME) National Bliss Medal for STEM student outreach/support winner, a Fellow in the American Society of Civil Engineers, Associated Schools of Construction 2021-22 Region V Outstanding Educator, 2015-2016 Region VI Award from the Associated Schools of Construction for Excellence in Teaching, 2009 National Society of Professional Engineers, AF Federal Engineer of the Year Award, the 2006 Outstanding Academy Educator Award from the Air Force Academy, 1999 Junior Company Grade Officer of the Year, and six Meritorious Service Medals.